lilv98/lilv98.github.io/_pages/about.md

 * May 2024: I was invited to review for NeurIPS 2024
 * May 2024: One paper was accepted by ACL-Findings 2024
+* Apr 2024: Two extended abstracts were accepted by [IC2S2 2024](https://ic2s2-2024.org/), see you in Philly!
-* Mar 2024: One paper was accepted by ISMB 2024 and OUP Bioinformatics Journal
+* Mar 2024: One paper was accepted by [ISMB 2024](https://www.iscb.org/ismb2024/home) and [Bioinformatics](https://academic.oup.com/bioinformatics)
 * Jan 2024: I was invited to review for KDD 2024
 * Nov 2023: [LQAC](https://link.springer.com/chapter/10.1007/978-3-031-47240-4_28) received an Honorable Mention for the Best Paper Award at ISWC 2023
 * Oct 2023: I was invited to review for TheWebConf 2024